← Back to 漢書

 3

 As Zhou order eroded, Qi's reform under Guan Zhong restored wealth and stability.
-Asked how to pursue hegemony, Guan Zhong warned that overt militarization would trigger balancing by both great and small states.
+The duke asked about hegemony by military means.
+Guan Zhong said: 'If Your Grace wishes to fix ranks and repair armor and weapons, great states will also repair theirs, and small states will ready defenses, so quick success will be hard.'
 He embedded military organization within civil administration, creating readiness without provoking immediate counter-mobilization.
 By tightly integrating local units into shared daily life, he produced battlefield cohesion and mutual commitment under stress.
 Once internal discipline matured, Qi could defend frontiers, uphold royal legitimacy, and secure the central states.
 Jin's Duke Wen continued the model: domestic consolidation first, then interstate leadership.
 But hegemonic politics remained institutionally compromised and short-term, never achieving true kingly order.
 Post-hegemonic states distorted older military-ritual norms into ad hoc extraction and display.
 The Spring and Autumn Annals condemned these practices to preserve the normative ideal.
 Frequent campaigning wore down the populace and eroded sacrificial civic ethos.
-Confucius judged untrained conscription as moral abandonment.
+Confucius lamented it, saying: 'To send the people to war without teaching them is to abandon them.'

 4